Neychok/wordpress/readme.md

 - Tasks from day 5

+	- Make a plugin that uses filters to edit the html output of posts the_content()

 	- Struggle #1: Couldn't think of a way to insert a div inside a paragraph.

 ## Day 2: